rzkadp/rest-server/README.md

 Hi, I just made a rest-server with CodeIgniter 3 and Chris Kacerguis rest library.

-Check recent version rest-server at https://github.com/chriskacerguis/codeigniter-restserver
+Check the recent version rest-server at https://github.com/chriskacerguis/codeigniter-restserver